Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 To troubleshoot issues with the library, first enable logging to monitor the behavior of the application.
 The errors and warnings in the logs generally provide useful insights into what went wrong and sometimes include corrective actions to fix issues.
 To learn more about the approach used for logging, see [Logging with the Azure SDK for .NET](https://docs.microsoft.com/dotnet/azure/sdk/logging).

-This library uses the [logging](https://docs.microsoft.com/dotnet/azure/sdk/logging) library.
 Basic information about HTTP sessions, such as URLs and headers, is logged at the `INFO` level.
 The simplest way to see the logs is to enable console logging.
 To create an Azure SDK log listener that outputs messages to the console, use the [AzureEventSourceListener.CreateConsoleLogger](https://docs.microsoft.com/dotnet/api/azure.core.diagnostics.azureeventsourcelistener.createconsolelogger?view=azure-dotnet) method:

 ```csharp
 using Azure.Core.Diagnostics;